rjrpaz/rjrpaz.github.io/_posts/2021-12-21-Using_ansible_to_manage_vmware.md

 - delete last added disk
 - resize a disk

-## Some toughts about this project
+## Some thoughts about this project

 This playbooks use the community edition of the ansible modules: [https://github.com/ansible-collections/community.vmware](https://github.com/ansible-collections/community.vmware)